MEET THE TEAM

 Tim works in BLA’s travel division, and specialises in tourist boards, hotels, airlines and tour operators.
 He is passionate about bridging business and institutional interests between the UK and Latin America, and works directly with the Argentina Tourist Board and Air Europa accounts.

-She spent several years in Latin America exploring arts and culture through social projects.
+Ella spent several years in Latin America exploring arts and culture through social projects.
 She taught children English through song in Brazil in a Rio de Janeiro favela, curated musical arts events in Buenos Aires, Argentina and conducted academic research with contemporary dance collective El Colegio del Cuerpo in Cartagena de Indias, Colombia.
-Her articles across the region have been published in titles including The Ecologist, ES and Monocle Magazine.
-She is thrilled to contribute to Branding Latin America, especially BLA Arts.
+Her articles across the region have been published in titles including The London Magazine, Condé Nast Traveller and Monocle Magazine.

-As well as her role as Arts Consultant for Branding Latin America she is an events consultant for the UK children’s charity Kids Company and a board director of the global socio-educational music initiative, Playing for Change Foundation.
+As well as her role as Arts and Travel Director for Branding Latin America she is a board director for Arts Education non-profit The Playing for Change Foundation.

 Video Content Director